-1 This is a compilation of the Petroleum and Geothermal Energy Resources Regulations 1987 and includes the amendments made by the other written laws referred to in the following table.
+1 This reprint is a compilation as at 21 August 2009 of the Petroleum and Geothermal Energy Resources Regulations 1987 and includes the amendments made by the other written laws referred to in the following table.
+The table also contains information about any reprint.

 Compilation table